 - “A hilarious read for anyone who works or has worked in an office setting.” – NetGalley Review

-Corporate Crap: Lessons Learned from 40 Years in Corporate America takes a humorous look at all the business practices that cause employees to look for new employment.
-There are the obvious things like meetings, performance reviews, downsizing, and bosses from hell.
-But it’s also esteem-sapping exercises like competing for wall offices or asking if it’s okay to leave early; dress codes, task forces, brainstorming and engagement surveys; flip charts, org charts, hard stops, and hard-ons.
-Each chapter of Corporate Crap combines personal anecdotes, quotes from business experts, and the latest research to answer the question: If companies truly believe employees are their most valuable resource, why do they treat them like crap?
-Corporate Crap will entertain and inform anyone who has ever worked for a large organization – and make you think twice next time you apply for a job!
+Corporate Crap: Lessons Learned from 40 Years in Corporate America takes a humorous look at the business practices that lead employees to look for new employment…like meetings, performance reviews, downsizing, and bosses from hell; dress codes, task forces, brainstorming, and engagement surveys; flip charts, org charts, hard stops, and hard-ons.
+It seeks to answer the burning question: If companies truly believe employees are their most valuable resource, why do they treat them like crap?

 In Corporate Crap, readers will learn:

-If you’re looking for a serious examination of workplace issues, Harvard Business Review may be a better source.
-But there is still an important message here.
-Companies invest enormous resources to improve their “corporate cultures,” yet employees are as cynical and unengaged as ever.
-There are lessons to be learned here – lessons learned from 40 years of Corporate Crap.
-Enjoy.
+Beyond the humor, there is an important message here.
+Companies invest enormous resources to improve their “corporate cultures,” yet employees are as cynical as ever.
+Enjoy these lessons learned – lessons from 40 years of Corporate Crap.